Great article for you today on the joint by joint approach.

 This is one of the best posts on Exercises For Injuries.

 Thank you so much, Sam.

-Before I go, if you like the info above, watch for Muscle Imbalances Revealed – Upper Body Edition where Tony Gentilcore, Dean Somerset and Dr. Jeff Cubos will be sharing their tips, tricks and exercises when it comes to upper body training.
-Mark down the date, it will be coming out Tuesday, August 9, 2011.
+Before I go, if you like the info above, watch for Muscle Imbalances Revealed – Upper Body Edition, where Tony Gentilcore, Dean Somerset, and Dr. Jeff Cubos will be sharing their tips and tricks and exercises when it comes to upper body training g.
+Mark down the date; it will be coming out Tuesday, August 9, 2011.